 Discussing their perceptions and commonly held opinions in a safe, productive environment encourages students to speak out against intolerance and prejudice.
 Using the classroom as a forum for students to address these issues and to question issues that arise in the media and in their community allows them to discuss the challenges of acceptance and diversity.
 Students examine the use of irony and a range of other features often used in political cartoons.

 Australia has a strong and vibrant history of political cartooning.
 Since the 1830s, when political cartoons were first featured in Australian newspapers, they have provided satirical, witty or humorous comment on political and public affairs, social customs, fashions, sports events and personalities.
-Visit the Australian Government’s Culture and Recreation Portal, read and discuss the information presented.
+Visit the Behind the Lines website to read and discuss the information presented.

 - Brainstorm a range of issues currently in the media spotlight.